 God’s “failure” to heal these faithful followers, at least in the earthly sense, has strengthened the faith of some and weakened the faith of others.
 We pray for their healing out of a genuine love for them and their families and out of the realization that God commands us to pray.
 And yet when He does not grant our request, we are perplexed, and perhaps even angry.
 Why angry – because we expect to get what we want.

 In modern America, we expect to get our own will.
-Burger King said “have it your way” and McDonald’s said “you deserve a break today.”
-Frank Sinatra crooned “I did it my way” and advertisers tell us “it’s all about you.”
+Burger King said, “have it your way” and McDonald’s said, “you deserve a break today.”
+Frank Sinatra crooned “I did it my way” and Billy Joel told everyone to leave him alone because his was “My life.”
+Advertisers imply, “it’s all about you.”
 The internet can give us exactly the information we desire, and thousands of retailers will provide the clothes, food, toy, or experience of our dreams.
 Technology and wealth have made getting our own will easier than ever, and we have come to expect and even demand it.
 “What I want” has turned into “what I need” which has become “what I deserve” and finally “what you have to give me because it is my right.”

 It was not always this way.
 People have always pursued their desires, but were less successful in achieving them, and less likely to think it their unalienable right.
 In the Psalms, David pleaded for his own will but often did not get it.
 Job protested that he deserved to be treated better than he was, but in the end still trusted in God (Job 13:15).
 Paul implored the Lord to take away his “thorn in the flesh”, a malady that caused pain, disability, and slowed his ministry, but was refused.
 In early American history, Mary Rowlandson had most of her family murdered and was captured by Indians, but she found comfort in the writings of Isaiah and the other prophets.
 Our ancestors pursued their desires with as much ardor as we do, perhaps more.
 But they had to give in, compromise, be satisfied, and be grateful because so much was so far out of their reach.